Background pattern

 Use in the elderly: No dose adjustment is required in elderly patients.

-If you use more Nitroplastthan you should
+If you use more Nitroplast than you should

-- General procedure:
+• General procedure:

-- General procedure for nitrate-related hypotension events:
+• General procedure in nitrate-related hypotension events:

 Plasma volume expanders (intravenous fluids).